 To choose the best restaurant in New York City is a difficult thing to do, because they are all amazing.
 To make a choice on which one to pick however depends on the occasion, mood and the time of year.
 All the restaurants are not the same, each has its own distinctive quality that makes it unique and that is one of the things we love about these restaurants.

 We have taken the time to compile a number of the top best restaurants in New York City in no particular order.
-These restaurants do not have to be the newest or most famous but these are places you would love to book a reservation and be guaranteed of having a swell time so this article is the answer to questions like “which restaurant do I check out in NYC?”
+These restaurants do not have to be the newest or most famous but these are places you would love to book a reservation and be guaranteed of having a swell time although some of these restaurants are pricey because of the living cost in NYC.
+This article is the answer to questions like “which restaurant do I check out in NYC?”
 This article covers the type of cuisine, price point, outdoor dining options and the neighborhoods.

 This is located at 8805 Roosevelt Ave.
 Queens, NY 11372.
 You can order aguachile negro at this restaurant, its packed with shrimp, octopus and avocado in a molcajete, it is seasoned with a touch of soy sauce.
 In 2020, the owners of this restaurant, Amy Hernandez and Alonso Guzman opened this restaurant in Jackson Height.
 It is known for its mustached submarined mascot served with tastadas and saltines on the sides.